Decorating Safety to Ensure an Enjoyable Holiday Season!

-We all love the holiday season.
-It’s a time to spend with family and friends, enjoy home cooked meals and decorate our homes.
-What some may not know about holiday decorating is there are some safety concerns to keep in mind when putting up those trees and lights.
+The holidays can be a joyous time of year.
+A time to spend with family and friends, enjoy home cooked meals, and decorate our homes.
+While we may enjoy holiday decorating, there are some safety concerns to keep in mind when putting up those trees and lights.

-During the holidays, the kitchen can see an increase in activity with Thanksgiving, Christmas Eve and Christmas Day as the peaks days for home cooking fires.
-Cooking equipment is involved in eighteen percent of home decoration fires, and is caused by decorations that are to close to a stove or other cooking equipment that uses heat.
+During the holidays, the kitchen can see an increase in activity, with Thanksgiving, Christmas Eve and Christmas Day as the peak days for home cooking fires.
+Cooking equipment is involved in nineteen percent of home decoration fires, and is caused by decorations that are too close to a stove or other cooking equipment that uses heat.

 Your holiday should be a time to spend with family and friends and make lasting memories.
 Take the proper steps to ensure that your home holiday decorating will be safe and free from accidents.

 Take a look at the following handy printouts for some helpful tips:

 Article originally Published on: Nov 8, 2017.
 Updated Dec 6, 2021